lindaprotocol/documentation-en/docs/api/http.md

 - [wallet/getapprovedlist](#walletgetapprovedlist)

 #### wallet/createtransaction
-Description: Creates a TRX transfer transaction.
+Description: Creates a LIND transfer transaction.
 If the to_address does not exist, this transaction will also create the account on the blockchain
 ```
 curl -X POST  http://127.0.0.1:8090/wallet/createtransaction -d '{"to_address": "41e9d79cc47518930bc322d9bf7cddd260a0260a8d", "owner_address": "41D1E7A6BC354106CB410E65FF8B181C600FF14292", "amount": 1000 }'
 ```